-- I decided to enclose my bike in a plastic bag in an effort to conform to Southwest's Sports Equipment Policy:
+- I decided to enclose my bike in a plastic bag in an effort to conform to Southwest's Special Luggage Sports Equipment Policy:

-Non-motorized Bicycles, including Bike Friday and Co-Pilot, will be accepted in substitution of a free piece of checked baggage at no additional charge provided the bicycle is properly packaged and the box containing the bicycle fits within the 62-inch sizing limit and weighs 50 lbs or less...
-Bicycles packaged in a cardboard box or soft-sided case will be transported as a conditionally accepted item."Conditionally accepted" means Southwest assumes no liability for damage sustained during transport.
+Bicycles (defined as nonmotorized and having a single seat), including Bike Friday and Co-Pilot, properly packed in a hard-sided bicycle box that fall within the dimensions and weight limits established for normal Checked Baggage, (i.e., 62 inches or less in overall dimensions and less than 50 pounds in weight).
+Pedals and handlebars must be removed and packaged in protective materials so as not to be damaged by or cause damage to other Baggage.
+Bicycles packaged in cardboard or soft-sided cases will be transported as conditionally accepted items."Conditionally accepted" means Southwest assumes no liability for damage sustained during transport.
 I decided on a see-through transparent bag because I imagine the airport baggage handlers will be a bit more careful if they are able to see that it's a bicycle they are handling, than if the bicycle was in a canvas bag or hard-sided case.
 Once your bike is unfolded at your destination airport, you can easily store the plastic bag in your backpack.

 - You will also want to bring a spare inner tube that is in your folding bike's tire size, and tire levers, in case you get a flat tire.
 Los Angeles has a lot of gas stations, bike shops, and people with bicycles and tire pumps in their garages, where you can use a pump if need be, but if you will not be in a densely populated area, you may also want to bring along a bike pump.
 By the way, for those of you concerned with how the change in air pressure during a flight may or may not affect the compressed air in your bicycle tires: before I began my voyage, I had my tires inflated beyond the recommended upper limit, and at both of my destination airports, when I received my bike, there was never any problem with my tires or inner tubes.